paypal/squbs/docs/http-services.md

 1. **Exactly one response:** It is the responsibility of the application to generate exactly one response for every request.
 2. **Response ordering:** The ordering of responses matches the ordering of the associated requests, which is relevant if HTTP pipelining is enabled where processing of multiple incoming requests may overlap.
 3. **Concurrent state access:** The flow can be materialized multiple times, causing multiple instances of the `Flow` itself.
 If these instances access any state in the encapsulating `FlowDefinition` or `AbstractFlowDefinition`, it is important to note such access can be concurrent, both for reads and writes.
 It is not safe for such accesses to read or write mutable state inside the encapsulating class.
-The use of Akka `Actor`s is highly encouraged in such situations.
+The use of pekko `Actor`s is highly encouraged in such situations.
 4. **Access to actor context:** The `FlowDefinition`/`AbstractFlowDefinition` has access to the `ActorContext` with the `context` field (Scala) or `context()` method (Java) by default.
 This can be used to create new actors or access other actors.
 5. **Access to web context:** For the Scala `FlowDefinition`, if the `WebContext` trait is mixed in, it will have access to the field `webContext`.
 The Java `AbstractFlowDefinition` provides the `webContext()` method in all cases.
 This field/method is used to determine the web context or path from the root where this `FlowDefinition`/`AbstractFlowDefinition` is handling requests.
 6. **Request path:** The `HttpRequest` object is handed to this flow unmodified.
 The `webContext` is in the `Path` of the request.
 It is the users job (as seen above) to handle the request with the knowledge of the `webContext`.
 In other words, the low-level API handles the `HttpRequest` directly and needs to manually take the web context into consideration for any path matching.